alexcg1/my-first-jina-app/chapters/article.md

 Note: Your character lines may be a little different.
 That's okay!

-## Load Data into Jina
+## Load Data

-Now we we need to pass `startrek_tng.csv` into `app.py` so we can index it. `app.py` is a little too simple out of the box, so we'll have to make some changes:
+Now we we need to pass `startrek_tng.csv` into `app.py` so we can index it. `app.py` is a little too simple out of the box, so let's make some changes:

 Open `app.py` in your editor and check the `index` function, we currently have: